GrapesJS/grapesjs/docs/modules/Components-new.md

 });
 ```

-With this code the editor will be able to understand simple text `<input>`s, assign default attributes and show some trait for a better attribute handling.
+With this code, the editor will be able to understand simple text `<input>`s, assign default attributes and show some trait for a better attribute handling.

 ::: tip
-To understand better how Traits work you should read its [dedicated page](Traits.html) but we highly sugggest to read it after you've finished reading this one
+To understand better how Traits work you should read its [dedicated page](Traits.html) but we highly suggest to read it after you've finished reading this one
 :::

 ### isComponent

 Let's see in detail what we have done so far.
-The first thing to notice is the `isComponent` function, we have mentioned it already in [this](#component-recognition-and-component-type-stack) section and we need it to make the editor understand `<input>` during the component recognition step.
+The first thing to notice is the `isComponent` function, we have already mentioned its usage in [this](#component-recognition-and-component-type-stack) section and we need it to make the editor understand `<input>` during the component recognition step.
 It receives only the `el` argument, which is the parsed HTMLElement node and expects a truthy value in case the element satisfies your logic condition.
 So, if we add this HTML string as component

 ```js